drupol/master-thesis/src/thesis/main.typ

       key: "SWHID",
       short: "SWHID",
       long: "Software Heritage Identifier",
-      description: [The Software Heritage Identifier #cite(<hal-01865790>,form:"normal") is a unique identifier for software artifacts, such as source code, that is used to track and reference software across different platforms and systems.], ),
+      description: [The Software Heritage Identifier #cite(<hal-01865790>, form: "normal") is a unique identifier for software artifacts, such as source code, that is used to track and reference software across different platforms and systems.], ),
     (
       key: "URL",